Anto Grgić

-Anto Grgić ([ǎːnto ɡř̩ːɡitɕ, - ɡr̩̂-]; born 28 November 1996) is a Swiss professional footballer who plays as a midfielder for FC Sion.
+Anto Grgić ([ǎːnto ɡř̩ːɡitɕ, - ɡr̩̂-]; born 28 November 1996) is a Swiss professional footballer who plays as a midfielder for FC Lugano.

 Club career

 On 13 July 2016, Grgić moved to VfB Stuttgart and signed a contract until June 2020 with the German club.

 On 11 January 2018, he was loaned out to FC Sion until June 2019.

 In May 2019, Sion announced the permanent signing of Grgić from Stuttgart on a contract until 2022.

+On 1 July 2023, Grgić moved to FC Lugano on a free transfer, following FC Sion's relegation to the Challenge League.

 International career

-Grgić was born in Switzerland and is of Croatian descent.
+Grgić was born in Switzerland in a family of Croatian descent.
 He is a youth international for Switzerland.